Specter of trade war after US tariffs on EU, Mexico, Canada

 "We continue to be quite willing and indeed eager to have further discussions," Ross said.
 He said he planned to travel to China on Friday for trade talks between the world's two biggest economies.

 European officials, bracing for the tariffs, have threatened to retaliate against U.S. orange juice, peanut butter, kitchenware, clothing and footwear, washing machines, textiles, whiskey, motorcycles, boats and batteries.
+The EU will decide exact countermeasures in the coming weeks, according to the French officials.

+The EU said it would take legal action Friday through the World Trade Organization, setting in motion a process aimed at settling the dispute over the penalties.
+The EU move could increase pressure on Washington, but the process traditionally takes many months — and in some cases, years.

 In terms of the NAFTA talks, the tariffs could hinder the negotiations among the North American neighbors.
 Ross said there was "no longer a very precise date when they may be concluded and therefore (Canada and Mexico) were added into the list of those who will bear tariffs."